opencv/opencv/modules/imgproc/doc/feature_detection.rst

 The function finds edges in the input image ``image`` and marks them in the output map ``edges`` using the Canny algorithm.
 The smallest value between ``threshold1`` and ``threshold2`` is used for edge linking.
 The largest value is used to find initial segments of strong edges.
 See http://en.wikipedia.org/wiki/Canny_edge_detector

-.. index:: cornerEigenValsAndVecs

 cornerEigenValsAndVecs
 ----------------------
+Calculates eigenvalues and eigenvectors of image blocks for corner detection.

 .. ocv:function:: void cornerEigenValsAndVecs( InputArray src, OutputArray dst, int blockSize, int apertureSize, int borderType=BORDER_DEFAULT )

-    Calculates eigenvalues and eigenvectors of image blocks for corner detection.

     :param src: Input single-channel 8-bit or floating-point image.